gabbepond/my-skeleton-app/README.md

 src/routes/tutorial/bindings/+page.svelte.
 - This is where you can find the code for my Insecure Questions component.
 I will be using this component in my SvelteKit app.
 - I also created an Awesome Fanasty Baseball Page for the LA Dodgers MLB Baseball.
+- What is your favorite MLB Baseball team?

 # create-svelte